Updated: Jul 9

 The next time you're researching a product or service online and you enter your request into a search engine, ask yourself how much the website you land on weighs in on determining if you pursue that product or service with that company.
 What factors do you look for in their website that help to convince you that they're the best option to go with?

 First impressions are everything, especially in today's world of so many competing companies doing the same thing you are or selling similar products.
-Your website is a person's introduction to your brand, such as the business card was before modern technology, your website tells your consumer everything they need to know about your business.
+Your website is an introduction to your brand for potential customers, such as the business card was before modern technology, business websites tell your consumer everything they need to know about your business.

-So what is yours telling them?
-Now, more than ever, visitors to your website have to have a great experience right away, or they will just move on to the next guy (or gal).
+So what is your online presence telling them?
+Now, more than ever, consumer behavior dictates that visitors to your website have to have a great experience right away, or they will just move on to the next guy (or gal).
+Bad website design will have an impact on your search engine ranking and negatively affect mobile users.

 That can be a lot of pressure.
-There's so much that goes into designing and building a fantastic and professional website - especially one that represents you and your business, so it's vital that you get this element right.
+There's so much that goes into designing and building a fantastic and professional website - especially one that represents you and your business, so it's vital that you get all of the design elements right.

 Here are some of the most important factors to consider when designing and building out a new professional website up or when improving an existing one: